Why was “Lotus” chosen as the stud prefix ?

 In 1982 the commercial herd was classified as a Pure Bred Commercial Herd by the Australian Hereford Society.

 1982 was also the year that the “Lotus” Hereford Stud was founded by Oliver & Colleen & son Tony based on females from the Bolong, Ironbark and Lea Gollan studs, with sires from Tummel and Bolong.
 Later females were purchased from Hillcrest, Tummel, Strathleigh, Gorian, Courallie, Cootharaba, Valley and Willgoose.
 Over the years sires have been purchased with predominantly Australian bloodlines and using imported genetics on a limited basis.

 Stud and commercial cattle are managed as one herd.

-Steers produced on the the property have won and been placed in Hoof & Hook competitions, while progeny by Lotus bred bulls have been successful for clients in similar competitons, breeder & weaner sales locally and in other areas.
+Steers produced on the property have won and been placed in Hoof & Hook competitions, while progeny by Lotus bred bulls have been successful for clients in similar competitions, breeder & weaner sales locally and in other areas.

 Since 2010 we have shown cattle with great results at both local and royal show and making wonderful friends along the way.